Skip to content

 Question

-Enter an integer array, which may contain duplicate elements, and return all unique permutations.
+Given an integer array that may contain duplicate elements, return all unique permutations.

-As shown in Figure 13-7, half of the permutations generated by the above method are duplicates.
+As shown in Figure 13-7, the method described above generates permutations where half are duplicates.

 Duplicate permutations